 Our FTP server provides a way for subdomains to have their own FTP accounts.
 This is useful if you want to delegate development work to others without giving them the main account.

-To configure subdomain FTP accounts, log on to SiteManager and go to menu.
+To configure subdomain FTP accounts, log on to SiteManager and go to FTP Accounts menu.
 From there you can see your subdomains, their physical directory, and whether FTP access is enabled or not.
-To enable or disable FTP access to a subdomain, click on or respectively.
-To set FTP password, please use the function.
+To enable or disable FTP access to a subdomain, click on enable or disable respectively.
+To set FTP password, please use the set password function.

 Note